Pub & Club of the Year

 At our March branch meeting votes are cast by all members who had visited all of the shortlisted pubs based on the criteria above.
 This concludes in a Winner and Runner Up in both the Town and Rural Pub categories followed by another vote to choose an Overall Winner.

-You can see 2019's winners on the Pub Awards page.
+You can see the recent winners on the Pub Awards page.
 All of the winners and runners up receive a certificate by means of a presentation at the pub giving good publicity and support to the pub.

 If you'd like to become more involved in CAMRA and help us select next year's Branch Pub of the Year and if you're not already a member why not join CAMRA, and then come along to one of our monthly branch meetings.
 You can join at CAMRA Join Us.